top of page

 The Daydreamer

 During daylight hours, the bended dichroic glass element interacts with the ever-changing sunlight, simultaneously creating coloured light paintings on the surrounding surfaces.
-This captivating light color effect is achieved through the optical properties of the dichroic coating and the carefully designed shape of the glass.
+The light color effect is achieved through the optical properties of the dichroic coating and the specifically designed shape of the glass.

 The term "dichroic," derived from the Greek word "dikhroos," meaning "two-colored," refers to any optical device capable of splitting a beam of light into two beams with different wavelengths.
 As a result, the colors and gradients of color undergo transformations depending on the position of the light source and the observer's perspective.